Sbrussee/PathBench-MIL/README.md

  <img src="thumbnail_PathBench-logo-horizontaal.png" alt="PathBench" width="800" height="200">
 </p>

-# PathBench-MIL: A comprehensive, flexible Benchmarking/AutoML package for multiple instance learning in pathology.
+# PathBench-MIL: A comprehensive, flexible Benchmarking/AutoML framework for multiple instance learning in pathology.

 PATHBENCH IS CURRENTLY UNDER DEVELOPMENT, SOME FEATURES MAY NOT WORK AS INTENDED